Home Improvement Interior Remodel Walls & Ceilings Drywall

 The Spruce / Madelyn Goodnight

-Measuring the size of exterior wall studs by looking at the edge of a window or door can be difficult.
-But it's easy to check if you have a drill, a stud finder, and something thin to probe with, like a kitchen skewer.
+Measure the thickness of exterior wall studs with a drill, stud finder, and something thin to probe with, like a kitchen skewer.

 1. Turn off circuit breakers to wiring running through the wall.

-2. Find two wall studs with a stud finder.
+2. Locate and mark two wall studs with a stud finder.

 4. Stop after you have drilled about 1/2-inch.